anpham6/android-docs/source/settings/chrome.rst

-chrome
+Chrome
 ======

-The default settings are for creating static web pages with `E-mc <https://e-mc.readthedocs.io>`_.
+The default settings were optimized for creating static web pages with `E-mc <https://e-mc.readthedocs.io>`_.
 Any customizations are usually the ``output`` properties.

 Interface
 ---------